 - Drafting bylaws to reflect the governance structure

 - Drafting organizational meeting minutes with required resolutions

-- Drafting various governance policies that the IRS recommends including, as applicable, conflict of interest, gift acceptance, document retention and destruction, joint venture, fundraising, compensation, and travel and expense reimbursement
+- Drafting various governance policies that the IRS recommends including, as applicable, conflict of interest, gift acceptance, document retention and destruction, joint venture, fundraising, compensation, confidentiality, travel and expense reimbursement, among others

 - Drafting certain ancillary documents that may be called for by the business plan and that the IRS may want to review in advance, which can include scholarship guidelines, grant agreements, and resource sharing agreements

 - Drafting and filing Form 2848 Power of Attorney